 Art Nouveau is a style inspired by the Arts & Crafts movement that originated in England in the 1860s.
 William Morris, a textile designer and poet, strived to get away from the utilitarian design that became popular due to the Industrial Revolution.
 He created ornamental floral designs and emphasized the use of craftsmanship rather than machine production.

 In the 1890s, the Art Nouveau movement emerged.
 One of the main goals of the movement was to blend the distinction between fine ad applied arts.
 Therefore, Art Nouveau was widely used in design, typography, and architecture.
 The style affected jewelry, marking the transition from the Victorian Era to the modern period.
 Art Nouveau jewelry first appeared in France and Belgium, where architects were already designing buildings in this new style.

-What Are the Defining Features of Art Nouveau Style?
+What Are the Defining Features of the Art Nouveau Style?

-Graphic designers used new chromolithographic techniques that appeared in the Art Nouveau era in advertisement.
+Graphic designers used new chromolithographic techniques that appeared in the Art Nouveau era in advertisements.
 Promotional posters of that time resembled fine art.
-The era also has representatives in non-commercial painting and sculpture, however, most Art Nouveau artists didn’t leave followers.
+The era also had representatives in non-commercial painting and sculpture, however, most Art Nouveau artists didn’t leave followers.
 Furthermore, the gap between fine and applied arts has narrowed down during that time.

 How to Recognize Art Nouveau Jewelry?